Gaius Furnius (consul)

 He was the son of Gaius Furnius, who had been a staunch adherent of Marcus Antonius until 31 BC.
-The younger Furnius successfully reconciled his father and Octavian, and the elder Furnius became consul designatus in BC 29.
+The younger Furnius successfully reconciled his father and Octavian, and the elder Furnius became consul designatus in 29 BC.
 Tacitus reported that a certain Furnius was put to death in the reign of Tiberius, AD 26, for adultery with Claudia Pulchra, but it is doubtful whether he was the same person.